- Home

 The ideas, stories, culture, and languages of the Classical world have influenced and shaped societies for centuries.
 At Bishopshalt we aim to give pupils an introduction to the extraordinary literature, philosophy and history of the ancient world, and explore why they are still relevant today.

-Pupils will study the myths, drama and epics that have inspired art from Shakespeare to Hollywood blockbusters, debate key concepts such as democracy and the nature of knowledge, and investigate the history, architecture and institutions that still shape our world.
-In doing so, they will gain the skills and powerful knowledge to successfully articulate their opinions and persuade others, opening the door to the same bright futures traditionally enjoyed by those attending elite private schools.
+Pupils study the myths, drama and epics that have inspired art from Shakespeare’s plays to Hollywood blockbusters, debate key concepts such as democracy and the nature of knowledge, and investigate the history, architecture and institutions that still shape our world.
+In doing so, they gain the skills and powerful knowledge to successfully articulate their opinions and persuade others, leading to the opportunities and bright futures traditionally enjoyed by those attending elite private schools.

 Classics curriculum overview and plan